-- In ethnobotany, each of the various galangals is attributed to specific medical virtues.
-In commerce, galangals are commonly available in Asian markets as the whole fresh rhizome, or in dried and sliced, or powdered form.
+- Galanga is commonly available in Asian markets as the whole fresh rhizome, dried and sliced, or in powdered form.

-- There are two types of galangals and they work in different ways.
-The red one is being primarily medicinal, and the white cultivars being primarily a spice.
+- Red galanga is used primarily in medicinal applications, while white cultivars are typically used as a spice or flavouring.
 The red fruit is used in traditional Chinese medicine and has a flavour similar to cardamom.

-- Fight with cancer.
-Experts already found that galangals have significant positive effects on eight different types of cancer as well a reduce chronic and specific forms of inflammation, often better than medication.
+- Cancer fighter: Experts have found that galanga has significant positive effects on eight different types of cancer.
+These studies have also shown that galanga reduces chronic and specific forms of inflammation, often better than medication.

-- Has antibacterial and antifungal qualities.
-Galangal extract exerts an antimicrobial effect on several bacteria known for infecting foods, including staphylococcus, E. coli, listeria, salmonella and clostridium.
+- No fungus among us: Galanga extract exerts an antimicrobial effect on several bacteria known for infecting foods, including staphylococcus, E. coli, listeria, salmonella, and clostridium.
 It can even fight amoxicillin-resistant E. coli and actually reverse the resistance some strains have to amoxicillin.

-- May ease stomach pain and digestive issues.
-In Ayurvedic medicine and other Asian cultures, it’s used to calm upset stomachs, resolve diarrhea, reduce vomiting and even stop hiccups.
+- Good gut feelings: In Ayurvedic medicine and other Asian cultures, galanga is used to calm upset stomachs, resolve diarrhea, reduce vomiting, and even stop hiccups.